 Ski Gloves 2 pairs Duffel Bag / Rucksack 1 pc

 Walking Poles 1 pairs

-Please note that, Laundry is not possible in the mountain.
-Weather is totally unpredictable up there and every day we are on move from one camp to the other.
+Please note that Laundry is not possible in the mountain.
+The weather is totally unpredictable up there and every day we are on move from one camp to the other.
 You should bring all clean clothes for full adventure as recommended on the items to pack in the list provided.

 Laundry is only possible after trek as in Arusha town there are many places for that service for an additional charge.
-If you arrive in the afternoon from the mountain it will be best to sort the clothes you want to be washed so it will be washed and you can collect them in the next day before leaving to the airport for your departure flight.
+If you arrive in the afternoon from the mountain it will be best to sort the clothes you want to be washed so they will be washed and you can collect them in the next day before leaving for the airport for your departure flight.